melonproject-archive/documentation/chapters/factory.md

 &nbsp;

 `function createAccounting()
-componentNotSet(managersToRoutes[msg.sender].accounting) amguPayable payable`
+componentNotSet(managersToRoutes[msg.sender].accounting) amguPayable(0) payable`

 This public function creates the Accounting spoke of a water<b>melon</b> fund and adds the resulting contract address to the `managersToRoutes` mapping, mapped to the `msg.sender` (manager).
 The function implements the `componentNotSet()` modifier ensuring its one-time execution in the water<b>melon</b> fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
+Here, the `deductFromRefund` parameter is set to `0`.
 &nbsp;

 `function createFeeManager()
-componentNotSet(managersToRoutes[msg.sender].feeManager) amguPayable payable`
+componentNotSet(managersToRoutes[msg.sender].feeManager) amguPayable(0) payable`

 This public function creates the FeeManager spoke of a water<b>melon</b> fund and adds the resulting contract address to the `managersToRoutes` mapping, mapped to the `msg.sender` (manager).
 The function implements the `componentNotSet()` modifier ensuring its one-time execution in the water<b>melon</b> fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
+Here, the `deductFromRefund` parameter is set to `0`.
 &nbsp;

 `function createParticipation()
-componentNotSet(managersToRoutes[msg.sender].participation) amguPayable payable`
+componentNotSet(managersToRoutes[msg.sender].participation) amguPayable(0) payable`

 This public function creates the Participation spoke of a water<b>melon</b> fund and adds the resulting contract address to the `managersToRoutes` mapping, mapped to the `msg.sender` (manager).
 TThe function implements the `componentNotSet()` modifier ensuring its one-time execution in the water<b>melon</b> fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
+Here, the `deductFromRefund` parameter is set to `0`.
 &nbsp;

 `function createPolicyManager()
-componentNotSet(managersToRoutes[msg.sender].policyManager) amguPayable payable`
+componentNotSet(managersToRoutes[msg.sender].policyManager) amguPayable(0) payable`

 This public function creates the PolicyManager spoke of a water<b>melon</b> fund and adds the resulting contract address to the `managersToRoutes` mapping, mapped to the `msg.sender` (manager).
 The function implements the `componentNotSet()` modifier ensuring its one-time execution in the water<b>melon</b> fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
+Here, the `deductFromRefund` parameter is set to `0`.
 &nbsp;

 `function createShares()
-componentNotSet(managersToRoutes[msg.sender].shares) amguPayable payable`
+componentNotSet(managersToRoutes[msg.sender].shares) amguPayable(0) payable`

 This public function creates the Shares spoke of a water<b>melon</b> fund and adds the resulting contract address to the `managersToRoutes` mapping, mapped to the `msg.sender` (manager).
 The function implements the `componentNotSet()` modifier ensuring its one-time execution in the water<b>melon</b> fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
+Here, the `deductFromRefund` parameter is set to `0`.
 &nbsp;

 `function createTrading()
-componentNotSet(managersToRoutes[msg.sender].trading) amguPayable payable`
+componentNotSet(managersToRoutes[msg.sender].trading) amguPayable(0) payable`

 This public function creates the Trading spoke of a water<b>melon</b> fund and adds the resulting contract address to the `managersToRoutes` mapping, mapped to the `msg.sender` (manager).
 The function implements the `componentNotSet()` modifier ensuring its one-time execution in the water<b>melon</b> fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
+Here, the `deductFromRefund` parameter is set to `0`.
 &nbsp;

 `function createVault()
-componentNotSet(managersToRoutes[msg.sender].vault) amguPayable payable`
+componentNotSet(managersToRoutes[msg.sender].vault) amguPayable(0) payable`

 This public function creates the Vault spoke of a water<b>melon</b> fund and adds the resulting contract address to the `managersToRoutes` mapping, mapped to the `msg.sender` (manager).
 The function implements the `componentNotSet()` modifier ensuring its one-time execution in the water<b>melon</b> fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
+Here, the `deductFromRefund` parameter is set to `0`.
 &nbsp;

 `function completeSetup()
-amguPayable payable`
+amguPayable(0) payable`

 This public function completes the set up of a water<b>melon</b> fund.
 The function ensure the `childExists` mapping does not contain the `hub` address, then adds the `hub` address.
 The function then sets all of the `hub`'s spokes, routing, permissions and then adds the `hub` address to the `funds` state variable address array.
 The new water<b>melon</b> fund is then registered with the Version Registry.
 The function finally emits the `NewFund()` event, logging all parameter values as specified above.
 The function implements the `componentNotSet()` modifier ensuring its one-time execution in the water<b>melon</b> fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
+Here, the `deductFromRefund` parameter is set to `0`.
 &nbsp;

 `function getFundById(uint withId) public view returns (address)`